 Test various ad copies to see which one works best

-Display Advertisements (DSP)
+Amazon Display Advertisements (DSP)

-Build an Engaging Storefront
+Build an Attractive Storefront

 Amazon Storefront is a new feature that gives sellers a unique way to connect with customers.
 It has elements that can be tweaked by the sellers to create the kind of page they want.
 Furthermore, designing the storefront is so easy that there is no technical expertise needed.

 Amazon eliminates most of these hassles by providing the platform.
 A seller need only upload their products, images, videos, catalogs, and product descriptions to create a full-fledged store.